 See paintings from the 1930s and 1940s and carved wood and stone figurative sculptures by one of Jamaica’s most important artists, John Dunkley including many landscapes and animal portraits.
 Find a few cute bunnies.

-NYC kids are the envy of world-wide lovers of dinosaurs, sea creatures, outer space and Ben Stiller for their access to the giant (45 fascinating halls) American Museum of Natural History.
+NYC kids are the envy of world-wide lovers of dinosaurs, sea creatures, outer space and Ben Stiller for their access to this giant (45 fascinating halls) treasure trove of wonders .
 The museum’s extensive collection is matched by an array of programs for budding explorers.

 Favorite Spots: On the first floor, a 94-foot-long blue whale hangs over an assortment of sea creatures in the Hall of Ocean Life.
 Learn about moon rocks and meteorites in the stunning Rose Center for Earth and Space.
 Zebras, giraffes and other jungle animals surround a family of elephants in the Hall of African Mammals on the second floor.
 The beloved dinosaur bones fill most of the fourth floor.